Start Printed Page 15606

 V. Application Review Information

-1. Selection Criteria: The selection criteria for this program are from section 419N of the HEA and are listed below.
+1. Selection Criteria: The selection criteria for this competition are from section 419N of the HEA and the Department's regulations at 34 CFR 75.210 and are listed below.

-In determining the need for the proposed project, the Secretary considers the extent to which the applicant demonstrates, in its application, the need for campus-based child care services for low-income students at the institution by including the following:
+In determining the need for the proposed project, the Secretary considers the extent to which the applicant demonstrates, in its application, the need for campus-based child care services for low-income students at the institution by including the following (see section 419N(c)(3) of the HEA):

 In determining the quality of the design of the proposed project, the Secretary considers the following:

-1. The extent to which the applicant describes in its application the activities to be assisted and whether the grant funds will support an existing child care program or a new child care program (see section 419N(c)(4) of the HEA).
+(i) The extent to which the applicant describes in its application the activities to be assisted, including whether the grant funds will support an existing child care program or a new child care program (see section 419N(c)(4) of the HEA).

-7. If the applicant is requesting grant assistance for a new child care program (the applicant is not currently funded under this program) address:
+(vii) If the applicant is requesting grant assistance for a new child care program (see section 419N(c)(8) of the HEA)—

-b.
-The extent to which the applicant specifies in its application the measures the institution will take to assist low-income students with child care during the period before the institution provides child care services (see section 419N(c)(8)(B) of the HEA).
+(2) The extent to which the applicant specifies in its application the measures the institution will take to assist low-income students with child care during the period before the institution provides child care services; and

-c.
-The extent to which the application includes a plan for identifying resources needed for the child care services, including space in which to provide child care services and technical assistance if necessary (see section 419N(c)(8)(C) of the HEA).
+(3) The extent to which the application includes a plan for identifying resources needed for the child care services, including space in which to provide child care services and technical assistance if necessary.

 In determining the quality of the management plan for the proposed project, the Secretary considers the following:

-3. The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks. (see 34 CFR 75.210(g)(2)(i)).
+(iii) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks (see 34 CFR 75.210(g)(2)(i)).

 In determining the quality of the project evaluation, the Secretary considers the following:

-1. The extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and outcomes of the proposed project (see 34 CFR 75.210(h)(2)(i)).
+(i) The extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and Start Printed Page 15609outcomes of the proposed project (see 34 CFR 75.210(h)(2)(i)).

 In determining the adequacy of resources for the proposed project, the Secretary considers the following: